The hike to Lone Pine Lake in the Eastern Sierra is an exhilarating adventure that offers breathtaking scenery at every turn. 😍

 During this time, access to the Whitney Portal Area, including the trailheads for Mt.
 Whitney and Lone Pine Lake, is restricted.

-If you’re planning a trip during the winter months, it’s essential to check for updates on road conditions and closures.
+⚠️ If you’re planning a trip during these months, it’s essential to check for updates on road conditions and closures.

 Due to road closure, you will have to add extra miles to your hike to Lone Pine Lake, depending on how much of the Whitney Portal Road is closed.